data2health/Cloud-Tool-Architecture/README.md

 ## Problem statement

-Demostrate the collaboration opportunies provided by deploying CD2H applications in the NCATS cloud.
+Demostrate the collaboration opportunities provided by deploying CD2H applications in the NCATS cloud.

 ## Project description
 Define and document a cloud deployment workflow that can be used by all CD2H sites to guide deploying applications and tools in the NCATS cloud.